 - The 96 character daisywheel sets off on its various orbits, making a whole lot of fuss that suggests its working five times harder (and faster) than you are typing.
 It’s all bluster though, because it’s the wheel that has to do the catching up, not you.

-- As it “zips” back to the left margin, the carriage return (or rather, the ribbon-carrier return) makes the appropriate sound of a zipper being pulled smartly upwards (which is far better than the slow, ratchety carrier returns you get on cheap electronic portables).
+- As it “zips” back to the left margin, the carriage return (or rather, the ribbon-carrier return) makes the appropriate sound of a zipper being pulled smartly upwards (not silent, but far better than the slow, ratchety carrier returns you get on cheap electronic portables).

 Unsightly discoloration or “tan patina”.

-The Canon AP150 faced stiff competition from the Xerox 6002, a cleaner, quieter machine.
+The Canon AP150 faced stiff competition from the Xerox 6002.

 Yes, I like the AP150.
 Although I’d like it a lot more if it weren’t discoloured.